17 Will you be mine?

 “How do you expect me to do that?”
 Shaun protested.
 “My Polish isn’t good enough yet.”

-“I’ll translate,” she insisted.
+“I’ll translate,” you insisted.
 “I’m not going to marry a coward, so be a real man.”

 “Tell your dad not to worry,” Shaun replied.
-“I promise that we will spend every summer in Poland and our children will be able to greet their Dziadek in Polish when they arrive.”
+“I promise that we will spend every summer in Poland and our children will be able to greet Dziadek and Babcia in Polish when they arrive.”

-As you know, I kept my promise and we all enjoyed the most wonderful summers as you grew up.
-I know I don’t have to convince you of how blessed you have been to spend so many summers with the best grandparents anybody could ever hope to have.
+We kept that promise and we all enjoyed the most wonderful summers as you grew up.
+I know I don’t have to convince you of how blessed you have been to spend time with the best grandparents anybody could ever hope to have.

 “Now you can ask me properly,” Magda insisted, when they had the small room to themselves again.

-Shaun knelt on one knee, held Magda’s hand and looked into her eyes as he finally got the chance to complete the sentence he had started earlier.
+Shaun knelt on one knee, held Magda’s hand and looked into her eyes as he finally got the chance to complete the proposal he had intended earlier.

-“You’ve made me the happiest man in the world,” he told her when she finally nodded her head and her lips curved to make a bitter sweet smile.
+“You’ve made me the happiest man in the world,” Shaun told her when she finally agreed and her lips formed into a pensive smile.

-“It isn’t much,” she had said, “just a roof over our heads for when we retire.”
+“It isn’t much,” Babcia had said, “just a roof over our heads for when we retire.”

 As you can imagine, after the small flat, I was surprised to find a three storey detached home with balconies on each side, not to mention the parquet in every room.